 Best Pizza Steels

-After thoroughly testing each product, the following pizza steels are our top recommendations, in no particular order.
+After thoroughly testing each product, the following pizza steels are our top recommendations.

 If you’re choosing a pizza steel, why not go for the original?
 Baking Steel is the innovative company that first saw the possibility of switching from stone to steel to make the perfect pizza.